nfredmond/ProjectPlanner/PORTABLE_README.md

 3. The first run will:
    - Set up the local database
    - Configure self-signed certificates for HTTPS
+   - Install Ollama and download a local LLM model
    - Build the application
    - Start the server automatically
 4. Access the application at https://localhost:3000 in your browser